chef-boneyard/chef-dk/omnibus/README.md

 $ bundle exec omnibus build chefdk
 ```

-The platform/architecture type of the package created will match the platform
-where the `build project` command is invoked.
-For example, running this command
-on a MacBook Pro will generate a Mac OS X package.
-After the build completes
-packages will be available in the `pkg/` folder.
+The platform/architecture type of the package created will match the platform where the `build project` command is invoked.
+For example, running this command on a MacBook Pro will generate a macOS package.
+After the build completes packages will be available in the `pkg/` folder.

 ### Clean

-You can clean up all temporary files generated during the build process with
-the `clean` command:
+You can clean up all temporary files generated during the build process with the `clean` command:

 ```shell
 $ bundle exec omnibus clean chefdk
 ```

-Adding the `--purge` purge option removes __ALL__ files generated during the
-build including the project install directory (`/opt/chef`) and
-the package cache directory (`/var/cache/omnibus/pkg`):
+Adding the `--purge` purge option removes **ALL** files generated during the build including the project install directory (`/opt/chefdk`) and the package cache directory (`/var/cache/omnibus/pkg`):

 ```shell
 $ bundle exec omnibus clean chefdk --purge